Animals (Maroon 5 song): Critical reception

-Rolling Stone ranked "Animals" at number 32 on its year-end list of the 50 best songs of 2014.
+Rolling Stone ranked "Animals" at number 32 on its year-end list of the 50 best songs of 2014, stating: "don't even bother trying to resist this hook.
+It'll be in your head until 2016."
+Young Hollywood placed the song at number three on their 10 Hit Songs Turning 10 in 2024! list, with writer Ashley Parham praising its upbeat and danceable pop rock sound.

 Music video

 The music video was released on September 29, 2014, on Vevo.
 Directed by Samuel Bayer, the video features lead singer Adam Levine and his wife, Behati Prinsloo.
 The other musicians of Maroon 5 (including their touring member Sam Farrar, the first time he appeared in a music video with the band) also make an appearance—they are seen playing at a nightclub in some scenes of the video.
 The story of the video is inspired by the film American Psycho (2000).
+Due to severe violence and gore scenes, the video has been age-restricted by YouTube.

 Synopsis

 A scene from the video, presenting a fantasy that features Levine and Prinsloo as obsessed lovers.

-The video starts with a woman entering a slaughterhouse, where Levine's character works.
+The video starts with an opening sequence which is a reference to the film Seven and noise of the Kodak 35 camera.
+It follows a woman (Prinsloo) entering a butcher shop, where Levine's character works.
 After she leaves, an infatuated Levine begins to stalk the woman by following her in the streets and standing outside her apartment in the pouring rain to watch her.
 He also watches the woman sleep and takes numerous photos of her, which he later trims and places on wires around a dark room.
 Intercut with this are scenes of a shirtless Levine dripping in fake blood, singing the song inside a meat locker and using animal carcasses for punching bags (an apparent reference to Rocky).
 One evening, Levine follows the woman into a nightclub, where he tries to talk to her.
 Though Prinsloo is amused by Levine and his interest in her, she spends the evening talking to her girlfriends instead.
 Eventually, Levine is left with no luck, so he goes back to fantasizing about her.
 After an erotic dream, Levine wakes up in shock and returns to stalking Prinsloo by standing outside her apartment in the rain, watching in a dazed state, leading to the similar opening.
 The final scenes feature Levine and Prinsloo as obsessed lovers having sex while covered in blood (an apparent reference to Carrie).